Language-Research-Technology/ro-crate-modes/docs/describo-diffs.md

 will only need to specify input-groups for Properties that are specific to their profile.

+# Class inheritance works differently

+In Crate-O each class has a property `hasSubClass` which lists ALL the classes which descend from the class in question, and these are used when adding or linking this can be pre-compiled in to the profile, either using automated tooling or by hand to give fine-grained control over what classes properties can take as values.
+Describo has a `subClassOf` property, apparently for the same purpose.

 # Lookup configuration has been extended to name modules

 Descibo profiles have a section for specifying lookup services, for example